 ‘Congratulations to South Africa’s seafood consumers.
 By insisting on sustainably harvested fish and seafood you are significantly driving change.’
-This is the message from Dr Samantha Petersen, project manager of the Green Trust-supported Sustainable Fisheries Programme.
+This is the message from Dr Samantha Petersen, project manager of the Nedbank Green Trust-supported Sustainable Fisheries Program.

 Pressure from South African consumers on the seafood retail market over the past couple of years has helped to suppress the demand for over-exploited fish stocks.